-Given to a team that demonstrates exceptional engineering skills and creativity in designing and building their robot.
+Given to two teams that demonstrate exceptional engineering skills and creativity in designing and building their robot.
 This award recognizes teams that have gone above and beyond in developing a robot that is not only effective in completing missions but also exhibits innovative and thoughtful design elements.
 This award is determined by judges.

-Referee's award for Sportsmanship Award
+Referee's award for Sportsmanship

-Given to the team that embodies the true spirit of fair play and respect throughout the event.
+Given to two teams that embody the true spirit of fair play and respect throughout the event.
 This award is given to the team that consistently demonstrates positive behavior, whether in victory or defeat, and shows genuine support for other teams.
 The recipients of this award are those who maintain a cooperative and gracious attitude, helping others, following the rules, and setting a positive example for everyone involved in the competition.
 This award is determined by referees.